 Comparing the SARS and COVID-19 Pandemics

 The SARS pandemic that occurred in 2002 originated in the Guangdong Province in southern China.
-According to the World Health Organization (WHO), the CoV responsible for this disease, SARS-CoV, spread rapidly through 29 countries in Southeast Asia where it resulted in 8096 confirmed cases of SARS, with 774 of these individuals dying.7,8 Today’s pandemic has surpassed these numbers.
-The WHO has estimated that to date, over 110,000 individuals in over 100 countries have been diagnosed with COVID-19, with over 4,000 of these individuals dying.9 The rapid spread of this respiratory illness has resulted in a coordinated international effort to quickly characterize the etiology agent in order to develop potential vaccines and/or therapeutic agents that specifically target the virus or host cell components necessary for viral replication.
+According to the World Health Organization (WHO), the CoV responsible for this disease, SARS-CoV, spread rapidly through 29 countries in Southeast Asia where it resulted in 8096 confirmed cases of SARS, with 774 of these individuals dying.7,8 In December 2019, a distinctive coronavirus (CoV) was determined to be responsible for an outbreak of potentially fatal atypical pneumonia, ultimately defined as coronavirus disease 19 (COVID-19), in Wuhan, Hubei province, China.
+This novel CoV, termed severe acute respiratory syndrome (SARS)-CoV-2, was found to be similar to the CoV that was responsible for the SARS pandemic that occurred in 2002.
+Today’s pandemic has surpassed these numbers.9 The rapid spread of this respiratory illness has resulted in a coordinated international effort to quickly characterize the etiology agent in order to develop potential vaccines and/or therapeutic agents that specifically target the virus or host cell components necessary for viral replication.